Getting Top Dollar When Selling Your Home in the Triangle

 Price Appreciation Patterns

-Home values in the Triangle have shown steady appreciation over the past decade.
-According to recent data from the National Association of Realtors, the median home price in the Raleigh-Durham-Chapel Hill metro area has increased by approximately 7-8% year-over-year.
-This trend underscores the potential for sellers to capitalize on their home's equity.
+Home values across the Triangle have shown remarkable and steady appreciation.
+Recent data from the National Association of Realtors (NAR) and local MLS reports indicate that the median home price in the Raleigh-Durham-Chapel Hill metro area has seen consistent year-over-year increases.
+This powerful trend of equity growth underscores the significant financial opportunity available to sellers in our market.

 Factors Influencing Home Values